 As a licentiate his labors were largely in important centers, to which he was sent by the Domestic Mission Board to cultivate societies newly organized.
-Wherever he preached he made a favorable impression by his social Christian character and by his He labored among the pulpit power and unction. vacancies for a year and a half, preferring this to an earlier settlement, which he might have had, as it gave him an opportunity to visit the Church, become acquainted more widely and gain experience, and because he could not decide between different fields where he was sought as a pastor.
-He had calls from St. Louis, Cincinnati, Buffalo and New Alexandria, and would have had others had he not discouraged congregations from making His choice of New Alexandria, as also were all his subsequent changes by acceptance of calls, was finally made by an appeal to God for direction in the ordinance of the Lot.
-To this course he was led after long and earnest wrestling with God; then having spent a day in fasting and humbling himself before the Lord, and in constant prayer and
+Wherever he preached he made a favorable impression by his social Christian character and by his pulpit power and unction.
+He labored among the vacancies for a year and a half, preferring this to an earlier settlement, which he might have had, as it gave him an opportunity to visit the Church, become acquainted more widely and gain experience, and because he could not decide between different fields where he was sought as a pastor.
+He had calls from St. Louis, Cincinnati, Buffalo and New Alexandria, and would have had others had he not discouraged congregations from making them.
+His choice of New Alexandria, as also were all his subsequent changes by acceptance of calls, was finally made by an appeal to God for direction in the ordinance of the Lot.
+To this course he was led after long and earnest wrestling with God; then having spent a day in fasting and humbling himself before the Lord, and in constant prayer and supplication for divine direction, and that the mind and will of God might guide him in the matter, he cast the lot and New Alexandria was designated as his field.
+He always felt that this was proper, that he had been divinely guided in this respect, and that others might profitably use the same ordinance, if only they did it solemnly and with intent to implicitly follow the Lord's will thus made known.